Simon Bartram joins Tennis Canada’s High Performance Team as Head of Toronto’s Regional Tennis Centre

 Available across Canada

-In addition to the National Tennis Centre presented by Rogers in Montreal, three Regional Training Centres have been created in Montreal, Toronto, and Vancouver to act as regrouping centres for promising U14 talent in those regions.
-The centres are supplementary training programs designed to support club leaders, personal coaches and parents to enrich the current training and competitive environment for our top performing athletes.
-These four programs act as feeder systems into the full-time NTC.
+In addition to the National Tennis Centre presented by Rogers in Montreal, three Regional Training Centres have been established in Montreal, Toronto, and Vancouver.
+These centres serve as development hubs for promising U14 talent within their respective regions.
+Designed as supplementary training programs, they aim to support club leaders, personal coaches, and parents by enhancing the existing training and competition environments for top-performing young athletes.

 We're utilizing our Whole Player Development Pathway to uncover Canada's next tennis stars and you too can contribute to shaping a brighter future for tennis in Canada.